A Limp in the Woods (Day 85)

 An underpass near Port Clinton

-But this only prompted the others into leaving.
-And so, well, I was soon on my own.
-TK was now much stronger than me--the pocket rocket always was, but the weight of her old pack had been a grievous handicap--and so I spent much of the day flying solo in this hard rock café, a one-man band surrounded by the loveliest symphony around.
+After an hour of idling, I decided to get a jump on the others and hike on my own.
+I did this as a courtesy since I’m the weakest link in our chain gang, the runt of the litter, and the most bothersome.
+(Can’t help it; it’s in my nature.)
+They’d catch and pass; they always did.
+This only prompted the others into leaving.
+Sure enough, I was soon on my own.
+TK was now much stronger than me--the pocket rocket always was, but the weight of her previous pack had been a grievous handicap--and so I spent much of the day flying solo in this hard rock café, a one-man band enveloped by the loveliest symphony around.
 Whoa, oh listen to the music, said the Doobie’s.

 It’s been said that on the AT no one walks alone.
 But of all the hours of daily locomotion, I reckon two-thirds are spent alone.
-A solitary man, lost inside my head, listening to the polyphonic song of the Earth--ear porn.
+A solitary man, lost inside my head but listening to the polyphonic song of the Earth--ear porn.
 Sound is always easier to tune into when alone.
 Normally I can’t stand musicals, but I love these live diapasons!
 If the world was ending in ten minutes I’d spend seven minutes tuning in to just this.
 The other three I’d be listening to this.

 “If not here…down at the shelter?”